bitmetric-bv/awesome-qlik/README.md

 ## Extensions 📊
+- [BeautifyMe](https://github.com/iviasensio/BeautifyMe) - allows a high customization of the app with no code and no CSS knowledge.
 - [PinIt](https://getpinit.com) - no-code solution to combine visualizations from multiple Qlik Sense dashboards into personal pinboards (freemium)
 - [Vizlib Library](https://home.vizlib.com/vizlib-library-for-qlik-sense/) - a large library of additional visualizations for Qlik Sense (freemium)